ArneBachmann/sos/README.md

 - `sos config rm` removes a string entry from a list.
 Must be typed exactly as the entry to remove.
 To remove the list, use `sos unset <key>`
 - `sos config show` lists all defined configuration settings, including storage location/type (global, local, default)
 - `sos config show <parameter>` show only one configuration item
-- `sos config show flags|texts|lists` show supported settings per type
+- `sos config show flags|texts|lists` show supported configurations settings per type

 ### User Configuration and Defaults ###
 SOS uses the [`configr`](https://github.com/ArneBachmann/configr) library to manage per-user global defaults, e.g. for the `--strict` and `--track` flags that the `offline` command takes, but also for often-used file and folder exclusion patterns.